Icemodel/learning_git/readme.md

 ## Welcome to Dev Jsm branch!

 -"I'm adding this from bug-fix-branch"
--"This is coming from 'Icemodel'"
+-"This is coming from 'JSM'"